What happened in the UK's infected blood scandal? Inquiry report will be revealed on Monday

 The inquiry heard estimates that more than 30,000 people were infected from compromised blood or blood products via transfusions or Factor VIII.

-By the mid 1970s, there was evidence haemophiliacs being treated with Factor VIII were more prone to hepatitis.
+By the mid-70s, there was evidence hemophiliacs being treated with Factor VIII were more prone to hepatitis.
 The World Health Organization, which had warned in 1953 of the hepatitis risks associated with the mass pooling of plasma products, urged countries not to import plasma.

-AIDS, the biggest public health crisis since World War II, turned up in the early 1980s.
-Originally thought to be isolated to the gay community, it soon started appearing among haemophiliacs and those who had received blood transfusions.
+AIDS was first recognized in the early 1980s among gay men but soon started appearing among hemophiliacs and those who had received blood transfusions.

-Though the cause of AIDS — HIV — was not identified until 1983, warnings had been relayed to the U.K. government the year before that the causative agent could be transmitted by blood products.
+Though HIV was not identified as the cause of AIDS until 1983, warnings had been relayed to the U.K. government the year before that the causative agent could be transmitted by blood products.
 The government argued there was no conclusive proof.
-Patients were not informed of the risk, and persisted with a treatment that put them in mortal danger.
+Patients were not informed of the risk and continued to use a treatment that put them in mortal danger.

 The inquiry is expected to conclude that lessons from as early as the 1940s had been ignored.